target/libdart/README.md

 and surprisingly high level, `C++` API to interact with that `JSON`.
 It is primarily optimized for on-the-wire representation size along with efficiency of receiver-side interaction, however, it also allows for reasonably performant dynamic modification when necessary.

-Dart can be used in any application as a dead-simple and lightweight `JSON` parser, but first and foremost it targets real-time stream processing engines in a schema-less environment.
+**Dart** can be used in any application as a dead-simple, fast, and lightweight `JSON` parser, but it first and foremost targets real-time stream processing engines in a schema-less environment.

-It retains logarithmic complexity of object key-lookup, requires **zero** receiver-side memory allocations for read-only interactions, and requires an average of 20% memory overhead compared to the input `JSON`.
+It retains logarithmic complexity of object key-lookup, scales extremely well as packet sizes increase (see performance below), requires **zero** receiver-side memory allocations/parsing/unpacking for read-only interactions, and is header-only, allowing for trivially easy installation.

 Although not a `JSON` parser itself, **Dart** leverages the fastest general purpose `JSON` parser available ([source](https://github.com/miloyip/nativejson-benchmark)), [RapidJSON](https://github.com/Tencent/rapidjson), for format conversion both into,